nullpainter/inferno/README.md

 ## Building

 Inferno depends on Arduino libraries to run.
-It is also recommended to set the ESP8266's clock to 160Mhz due to the use of SSL.
+It is recommended to set the ESP8266's clock to 160 Mhz due to the use of SSL.

 ### Flash